msess/msess.github.io/CONTRIBUTING.md

 2. Pull the latest changes to master
 3. Create a new branch: https://help.github.com/desktop/guides/contributing-to-projects/creating-a-branch-for-your-work/
 4. Make your changes
-5. Commit and push your changes: https://help.github.com/desktop/guides/contributing-to-projects/committing-and-reviewing-changes-to-your-project/
+5. Commit and push your changes (**Please write meaningful commit messages**): https://help.github.com/desktop/guides/contributing-to-projects/committing-and-reviewing-changes-to-your-project/

 ## Getting your changes merged onto the site
 In order to ensure all changes are good.
 We have a maintainer to check your changes.
 To enter your changes into the review process: